open-telemetry/opentelemetry-specification/specification/metrics/api.md

 categorizes the metric event, allowing events to be filtered and grouped for analysis.

-Each of the instrument calling conventions detailed in the [user-level API specification](api-user.md) accepts a set of labels as an argument.
+Each of the instrument calling conventions (detailed below) accepts a set of labels as an argument.
 The set of labels is defined as a unique mapping from key to value.
 Typically, labels are passed to the API in the form of a list of key:values, in which case the specification dictates that duplicate entries for a key are resolved by taking the last value to appear in the list.
 This is known as "last-value wins".

 Measurements by a synchronous instrument are commonly combined with other measurements having exactly the same label set, which enables